Nyarlathulhu/Leetcode/README.md

 # Leetcode
-This repo collects solutions to problems I have dealt with.
+This repo collects solutions to problems done.

-All solutions are acceptable.